Click the scales for TimsLaw.com homeTimsLaw.com

 Why: The evolution and purpose of the

-After I completed my legal education and got some experience, I became aware of how unrealistic my original conception for a legal clinic truly was:
+After Tim completed his legal education and got some experience, he became aware of how unrealistic his original conception for a legal clinic truly was:

-• First, I would have to be competent to advise people about the most common kinds of legal problems, like landlord-tenant, family law, wills, bankruptcy, credit and collection matters, consumer law, property law, social security, and other areas.
-But I did not know very much about those areas of law, and was not practicing in those areas.
-How was I going to assist people with types of law I did not know well?
+• First, he explained he would have to be competent to advise people about the most common kinds of legal problems, like landlord-tenant, family law, wills, bankruptcy, credit and collection matters, consumer law, property law, social security, and other areas.
+But Tim said he did not know very much about those areas of law, and was not practicing in those areas.
+So he asked him self how was he going to assist people with types of law he didn’t know well?

-• Second, it’s just too expensive to open a storefront, without major financial backing.
-My practice field, employment law, is not a particularly lucrative area of law.
-That’s why there are only a relative few employment lawyers - see my article What an employment lawyer is and how to find one for more info.
+• Second, it was just too expensive to open a storefront, without major financial backing.
+His practice field, employment law, is not a particularly lucrative area of law.
+That’s why there are only a relative few employment lawyers – see the article What an employment lawyer is and how to find one for more info.
 So opening a storefront was not really going to be a viable option.

 • Third, poor people in other parts of town would be unserved by a single storefront.
-In essence, I could only serve a neighborhood, not a community.
+In essence, Tim felt he could only serve a neighborhood, not a community.

 • Fourth, the internet began to explode as a communication medium, accessible to everyone through the public libraries.